A Lightweight, Transferable, and Self-Adaptive Framework for Intelligent DC Arc-Fault Detection in Photovoltaic Systems: Experiments

 \subsubsection{Experiment II: Target Model Adaptation}

+To enable rigorous evaluation of target-domain adaptation, we additionally collected a dedicated dataset comprising 218,000 labeled samples from the target inverter platform.
+This target dataset serves two purposes: (1) establishing an upper-bound performance reference via full-supervision training, and (2) enabling controlled ablation studies of adaptation efficiency under limited labeling budgets.
 We evaluate target adaptation by varying the fraction of labeled target data while keeping the source model fixed.
 Fig.~\ref{fig:ld_align_source_target}(b) shows that target macro-F1 increases monotonically with target supervision and exhibits saturation around 0.5\%--1\%.
 Beyond this region, additional supervision yields only marginal gains.
 Fig.~\ref{fig:ld_align_source_target}(c) further explores the arc-specific detection accuracy.
 The saturated 30\% model achieves nearly identical arc detection accuracy as the high supervision one once a small amount of target supervision is introduced.

 This results indicate that a fully supervised source model is not necessary for effective cross-hardware transfer.
 A moderately supervised source model already provides sufficiently transferable performances.
 Reduced source supervision also means lower effort for data acquisition.